almarklein/asgineer/docs/reference.rst

     return {}, 'hello'
     return 'hello'

+If needed, the :func:`.normalize_response` function can be used to turn a response (e.g. of a subhandler) into a 3-element tuple.
 In the end, the body of an HTTP response is always binary, but Asgish handles some common cases for you:

 * A ``bytes`` object is passed unchanged.
 * A ``str`` object that starts with ``<!DOCTYPE html>`` or ``<html>`` is UTF-8 encoded,